Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: The Proposed Method

-Finally, we use the refined prediction $Y^1$ to fill in the missing entries of the ground‑truth label vector $Y$, generating a pseudo‑label matrix $\tilde{Y} \in R^{C}$.
-Specifically, the entries corresponding to the original missing labels are replaced by the predicted probabilities from $Y^1$, while the entries for the known labels remain unchanged (ie kept as 0 or 1).
+Subsequently, the refined prediction $Y^1$ is used to complete the missing entries in the ground‑truth label vector $Y$, forming a pseudo‑label matrix $\tilde{Y} \in R^{C}$.
+Specifically, the positions originally missing in $Y$ are filled with the corresponding predicted probabilities from $Y^1$, while the annotated labels remain unchanged (i.e., preserved as 0 or 1).

 where $y_{ij}$ denotes the $j$-th label of the $i$-th image.